fmalina/texting/README.rst

 Features and usage
 ------------------
-Plug in your GSM modem (USB Huawei dongle) or get account with an SMS gateway such as `SMS Breadcast <https://www.smsbroadcast.co.uk>`_.
+Plug in your GSM modems (USB Huawei dongles) or get account with an SMS gateway such as `SMS Breadcast <https://www.smsbroadcast.co.uk>`_.

 Campaigns
 ~~~~~~~~~